OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/csharp/README.md

     - Select `BotFormattingCards.csproj` file
     - Press `F5` to run the project

-- Update the `.env` configuration file and replace with placeholder `{{Microsoft-App-Id}}` and `{{Microsoft-App-Password}}`.
+- Update the `appsettings.json` configuration file and replace with placeholder `{{Microsoft-App-Id}}` and `{{Microsoft-App-Password}}`.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

+**Update mentionSupport json**
+- Bots support user mention with the Azure AD Object ID and UPN, in addition to the existing IDs.
+The support for two new IDs is available in bots for text messages, Adaptive Cards body, and message extension response.
+Bots support the mention IDs in conversation and invoke scenarios.
+The user gets activity feed notification when being @mentioned with the IDs.

    - Navigate to samples\bot-formatting-cards\csharp\BotFormattingCards\Resources\mentionSupport.json
+      1) On line 14, replace {{new-Ids}}
+      2) On line 23, replace {{Email-Id}}
-On line 31, replace {{Microsoft-App-Id}}.
+      3) On line 31, replace {{Microsoft-App-Id}}
+        - E.g.
+        ```
+        "text": "Hi <at>Adele UPN</at>, <at>Adele Azure AD</at>"
+            }
+        ],
+        "msteams": {
+            "entities": [
+            {
+                "type": "mention",
+                "text": "<at>Adele UPN</at>",
+                "mentioned": {
+                "id": "AdeleV@contoso.onmicrosoft.com",
+                "name": "Adele Vance"
+                }
+            },
+            {
+                "type": "mention",
+                "text": "<at>Adele Azure AD</at>",
+                "mentioned": {
+                "id": "87d349ed-44d7-43e1-9a83-5f2406dee5bd",
+                "name": "Adele Vance"
+                }
+            }
+            ]
+        ```
 **Note:**
--   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/5a6093539bead5e38c1a19e00d4a2ef8ac1df7d2/samples/bot-formatting-cards/csharp/BotFormattingCards/AdapterWithErrorHandler.cs#L27) and put your debugger for local debug.
+-   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/fb5beb01271099430655ea0e56e8b6230c0e424e/samples/bot-formatting-cards/csharp/BotFormattingCards/AdapterWithErrorHandler.cs#L27) and put your debugger for local debug.

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__